dotnet/core/samples/dotnet-svcutil.xmlserializer-instructions.md

     </ItemGroup>
     ```

-5. Build the application by running `dotnet build`.
+6. Build the application by running `dotnet build`.
 If everything succeeds, an assembly named MyWCFClient.XmlSerializers.dll will be generated in the output folder.
 You will see warnings in the build output if the tool failed to generate the assembly.

-Start the application and it will automatically load and use the pre-generated serializers at runtime.
+7. Start the WCF service e.g. running http://localhost:2561/Service1.svc in the IE. Then start the client application and it will automatically load and use the pre-generated serializers at runtime.